Kingslayyerr/tiktok-api-docs/README.md

 This free **API** allows you to gain a deeper understanding of your Tiktok metrics, analytics and data.

-It shows a Tiktok users followers, people they are following, and other valuable post information.
+It shows a Tiktok user's followers, people they are following, and other valuable post information.

 **Use Case:** A Tiktok user who wants to keep track of his or her statistics to measure their account performance over time.